 - 1. According to information published by the Insurance Information Institute, the U.S. insurance industry collected net premiums of \$1.22 trillion in 2018.
 Premiums recorded by property/casualty insurers accounted for 51% of that amount.
-Between 2014 and 2018, these insurers wrote net premiums each year of between \$497 billion to \$612.6 billion but only incurred losses of between \$277.7 billion and \$360.9 billion. - 2.
-Plaintiff owns and operates the Westport Flea Market Bar and Grill, a Kansas dining establishment.
-The Food Network's Meat and Potatoes show crowned its burger the "Best Burger in Kansas City."
-The Flea Market has been a Kansas City dining institution for over thirty years.
-It operates and owns the premises in Kansas City's historic Westport district at 817 Westport Road, Kansas City, Missouri 64111.
-In addition, Plaintiff operates Joe Joe's catering out of the insured premises, which is a successful catering business.
+Between 2014 and 2018, these insurers wrote net premiums each year of between \$497 million to \$612.6 million but only incurred losses of between \$277.7 million and \$360.9 million. - 2.
+Plaintiff is a wholesale distributor of headwear, bags, aprons, towels, and other products, including custom promotional caps sold to businesses across the globe for marketing purposes.
+Plaintiff operates under the tradename Sportsman Cap & Bag.
+It was established in 1937, is family-owned business, and has at least 16 distributors worldwide.
+As a result of COVID-19 and Stay at Home Orders (as defined below), Plaintiff has been forced to greatly reduce its operations.

 - 3. Plaintiff purchased an all-risk commercial property insurance policy from Defendant to protect it in the event of property loss and business interruption.
-COVID-19 and the resulting response by state and local governments have caused physical loss to Plaintiff's property and have interrupted Plaintiff's business.
+COVID-19 and the resulting response by state and local governments have caused physical loss of Plaintiff's property and have interrupted Plaintiff's business.
 Yet, Defendant has refused to honor its promise to provide the protection that Plaintiff purchased.
 Moreover, Plaintiff is not unique.
-The insurance industry appears to be taking a uniform approach to the current pandemic: deny coverage even when the policy they drafted and offered to insureds, and the policy paid for by the insureds, does not contain an exclusion for pandemic-related losses.
-Plaintiff's policy with Defendant is one such policy and exemplifies the broken promise from insurance companies across the country.
-Plaintiff estimates that its revenues are down at least 80% because of COVID-19 and the Stay at Home Orders (defined below). - 4.
+The insurance industry appears to be taking a uniform approach to the current pandemic: deny coverage even when the policy they drafted and offered to insureds, and the policy paid for by the insureds, does not contain an exclusion for pandemic- or virus-related losses.
+Plaintiff's policy with Defendant is one such policy and exemplifies the broken promise from insurance companies across the country. - 4.
 This is a class action for declaratory judgment and breach of contract arising from Defendant's refusal to pay claims related to COVID-19 as required by its property insurance agreements it sold to Plaintiff and other businesses. - 5.
 The novel coronavirus named "severe acute respiratory syndrome coronavirus 2" or "SARS-CoV2" has spread widely and rapidly across the United States.
 The illness related to SARS-CoV-2 is "novel coronavirus disease 2019," commonly abbreviated to "COVID-19."
 Although the virus and related illness are distinct, for purposes of this Complaint, Plaintiff refers to both interchangeably as "COVID-19." - 6.
-Over 53,000 Americans have died of COVID-19 as of the date of this filing, according to the Centers for Disease Control and Prevention ("CDC"). - 7.
+Over 46,000 Americans have died of COVID-19 as of the date of this filing, according to the Centers for Disease Control and Prevention ("CDC"). - 7.
 A growing body of evidence suggests that the virus transmits both through droplets, when someone sneezes and coughs, and aerosols, which are produced by normal breathing.